r-wisniewski/AHL-xG/README.md

 # AHL-xG

 # Purpose
-Hockey analytics are a hot topic these days and with the incrediblty rich publically available data for each NHL game, its incredible to see what information is able to be extracted.
-With the AHL and CHL, an analyst unfortunately does not have access to databases containing vast amounts of data.
-With that limitation in mind, my goal with this project is to see how accurately I could predict the expected goals (xG) for a shot in the AHL, or in the CHL, based only off of the x and y location of that shot.
+Hockey analytics are a hot topic these days and with the incrediblty rich publically available data for each NHL game, its incredible to see what information is can be extracted.
+With the AHL and CHL, an analyst unfortunately does not have access to public databases containing vast amounts of rich data.
+With that limitation in mind, my goal with this project is to see how accurately I could predict the expected goals (xG) for a shot in the AHL, or in the CHL, based on the x and y location of that shot combined with the strength.

-This project will focus on the AHL; however, the CHL website store game information in the exact same format.
-With very slight modification, one could modify the scripts to work for the CHL as well.
+This project will focus on the AHL; however, the CHL website stores game information in the exact same format.
+With very slight modification to the code in this project, one could modify the scripts to work for the CHL as well.

 # Method
 Before you begin, step your SQL database.
 Note the lines